zopefoundation/Zope/docs/zopebook/AppendixC.rst

 Products.PythonScripts.standard
   Various HTML formatting functions available in DTML.
 See Products.PythonScripts.standard for more information.
+  You need to install the ``Products.PythonScripts`` package before you can use this module.

 ZTUtils
-  Batch processing facilities similar to those offered by `dtml-in`.
+  Batch processing facilities similar to those offered by ``dtml-in``.
 See ZTUtils for more information.

 AccessControl